judnich/TupleMarkup/README.md

 ### What is in this repository?

-This repo contains TML parsers and query APIs implemented in a variety of languages: C, C++, and Javascript.
+This repo contains TML parsers and query APIs implemented in a variety of languages - currently: C, C++, and Javascript.
 Implementations in more languages (e.g. Google Go, Python, Ruby, Javascript, etc.) are planned, as time permits.
 Refer to a TML parser implementation folder for examples and documentation on reading TML data in your application.

 ##TML Examples